How to Use Power BI for Accurate Forecasting and Analysis (Updated 2023)

 In the field of data science and data analytics, time series forecasting and time series analysis are important metrics in building data models or machine-learning models as it gives you the ability to “see” ahead of time and make plans in your business accordingly.
 One tool that can help with this is Power BI – a business analytics service that provides interactive visualizations, formatting, and business intelligence capabilities.

-Time series forecasting is a really important area of Machine Learning as it gives you the ability to “see” ahead of time and make plans in your business accordingly.
-In this blog, we will look at what time series forecasting is, how Power BI make time series forecasting graphs and modules that power bi uses for forecasting.
+Time series forecasting is important for data scientists as they use different tools like excel, power bi, different data models, and forecasting models for data analysis.
+In this blog, we will look at what time series forecasting is, how Microsoft Power BI makes time series forecasting graphs, line chart visuals for forecasting, DAX, power query editor, and modules that power bi uses for forecasting.

 What Is Time Series Forecasting?

 Time series is the collection of data at regular intervals in terms of Days, Hours, Months, and Years.
-Time series forecasting is a technique in machine learning, which analyzes data and the sequence of time to predict future events.
-This technique provides near accurate assumptions about future trends based on historical time-series data.
+Time series forecasting is a technique in machine learning which analyzes data and the sequence of time to predict future events.
+This technique provides near-accurate assumptions about future trends based on historical time-series data.